Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 They were very down to earth and friendly, but they meant business.
 I would definitely recommend them.
 Thank you, attorney Bert Louthian!Keiron Gibson, Keianna Dukes & Ann Dukes

 Outstanding customer care.
 Very professional and handled my case in a timely manner.Johnny Jackson

 When we buy something, we assume that it wouldn’t be offered for sale if it weren’t safe to use.
 Unfortunately, that’s not always the case.
 Every year, thousands of Americans are injured by unsafe consumer products such as defective children’s toys, unsafe household items, contaminated food and many others.
-If you have been injured by a defective product, you have the right to seek compensation.
+If you have been injured by a defective product, you have the right to seek compensation with legal aid from an injury attorney.
 Learn more about how an experienced Columbia product liability lawyer can help.

 We’ll put faces and numbers on these thousands of Americans for you by focusing on our most vulnerable societal members: kids.
 Children are most often the ones who suffer product injuries.
 The U.S. Consumer Products Safety Commission (CPSC) has reported that, in 2015 alone, it’s estimated that 254,200 toy-related injuries sent children to U.S. emergency departments.
 Toy-related deaths for those under 15 totaled 11; 10 of those deaths happened to children under 12.
 And injuries to children aren’t limited to toys.
 Other items that can harm kids include car seats, clothing, strollers, and even baby monitors.